xTremeLektro/serendipityinspirev2/blueprint.md

 - **TipTap Editor Toolbar:** The `SimpleEditor` in both `AddFaqForm` and `EditFaqModal` includes a comprehensive toolbar with various formatting options, consistent with the blog post editor.
 - **Server Actions:** The FAQ management pages use server actions to fetch, create, update, and delete FAQ data.
 - **SSR Fix:** Both `AddFaqForm` and `EditFaqModal` components are wrapped in a `ClientOnly` component (or rendered conditionally with `isClient`) to prevent SSR issues with the Tiptap editor.

+## Current Request

+- **Remove Multiple Blog Post Deletion:** Removed the ability to delete multiple blog posts at once from the `/admin/blog` page.
+  - Removed the checkboxes from the blog post list.
+  - Removed the "Delete Selected" button.
+  - Removed the `deleteMultipleBlogPosts` server action.
+  - Fixed linting errors that arose from the changes.